AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/05_additional_string_methods.md

 // Output: "i ate an apple"
 ```

-There are many more methods, these were just a few as a reminder.
+There are many more methods; these were just a few as a reminder.
 Check the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String#) for a more in-depth description on the above methods.

 &nbsp;